Logo of Landscape Atlas

 Dry Wells and Rain Harvesting

 For properties where diverting water to the street isn't ideal or possible, dry wells offer an alternative.
-A dry well is an underground chamber filled with gravel that collects water from downspouts or drains and allows it to percolate slowly into the surrounding subsoil8.
-Rain barrels or larger cisterns capture roof runoff for later use in irrigation, which simultaneously reduces the volume of water your yard drainage system needs to handle3.
+A dry well is an underground chamber filled with gravel that collects water from downspouts or drains and allows it to percolate slowly into the surrounding subsoil.
+Rain barrels or larger cisterns capture roof runoff for later use in irrigation, which simultaneously reduces the volume of water your yard drainage system needs to handle.

-Find the perfect yard drainage & grading for your needs
+Find the perfect yard drainage contractors for your needs

 Get personalized recommendations and expert advice